-The level of budgetary unreserved fund balance is an indication of the amount of unexpended, unencumbered and available resources the CNMI has at a point in time to carryover into the next fiscal year to fund budgetary emergencies, shortfalls or other unexpected needs.

-For the year ended September 30, 2008, the CNMI's unreserved fund balance (deficit) of the General Fund was \$256.3 million, or the equivalent of 131.4% of General Fund revenues.
-A significant part of the deficit (\$215 million) is related to pension and other employee benefit plan liabilities.
+- The level of budgetary unreserved fund balance is an indication of the amount of unexpended, unencumbered and available resources the CNMI has at a point in time to carryover into the next fiscal year to fund budgetary emergencies, shortfalls or other unexpected needs. - For the year ended September 30, 2009, the CNMI's unreserved fund balance (deficit) of the General Fund was \$300.8 million, or the equivalent of 218.4% of General Fund revenues, which is a significant increase in the size of the deficit of the prior year.
+A significant part of the deficit (\$235 million) is related to pension and other employee benefit plan liabilities.